Jacob De Cordova: Early Times

-Jacob Raphael de Cordova was born in Spanish Town (near Kingston), Jamaica, on 6 June 1808, the youngest of three sons of Judith and Raphael de Cordova, a coffee brewer and grower, who were British Jews of Spanish descent.
 Since his mother died at his birth, he was raised by an aunt in England.
 He was well educated and became proficient in English, French, Spanish, German and Hebrew.
 He soon moved to Philadelphia to join his father.
 In 1829, he married a young woman named Rebecca Sterling, the daughter of pioneers.
 In 1834, Jacob moved back to Kingston, where he and his brother Joshua started a newspaper, The Gleaner, which is still published today.
 In early 1836, Jacob went to New Orleans, where he shipped cargoes of staples to Texas during its struggle for independence.
 At this time he served a term as Grand Master of the Odd Fellows.
 After the Battle of San Jacinto he visited the Republic of Texas to install members in the Odd Fellows lodges, the first established outside the United States.